Shaping the way Manufacturers Operate

 Can I Receive Financial Aid for this program?

 Only the CNC 625 Hour program is eligible for financial aid.
 Students who wish to apply for financial aid at Community College of Philadelphia need to complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA form is free, so there's no reason not to apply.

 FAFSA is the required application for state, federal and institutional financial aid.
 This includes grants, scholarships, and loans.

 When do I need to submit my FAFSA?

-If you are interested in the CNC 625 Hour Program Fall 2021 class, please submit your 2021-22 FAFSA application now.
+If you are interested in the CNC 625 Hour Program, please submit your FAFSA application.
 Visit the college’s Financial Aid page for additional steps to apply for financial aid.

 Noncredit Program Refund Policy

 Refunds for noncredit programs will be granted if the class is canceled or if you withdraw no later than the day before the first class.
 Refunds are not available after class begins.